ashish-019-hash/aj-aws-card-demo/playbook-github/program-extract-summary-prompt.md

 ### Input You'll Receive:
 You will be getting a COBOL program name along with the prompt.
-- Codebase will be available in the `00.phase-1-input` folder
+  - Extracted details of the COBOL code will be available under the same name in the `01.phase-1-output` folder of the attached repo
-- Extracted details will be available in the `01.phase-1-output` folder
+  - If you want to cross verify with code, then Codebase will be available in the `00.phase-1-input` folder of the attached repo

 ### Output You'll Generate
 Comprehensive migration documentation with these sections: